Galois Theory 1: Prelude to the Nonexistence of the General Quintic

 The corner cases are technical, and don't illustrate anything else fascinating about the relationship between syymmetric polynomials and roots, so I'll skip, but see Artin2 or Edwards3 for complete proofs.

 Having proved Newton's Theorem, we return to our subset of "known" values.
 From the coefficients of a polynomial, we can compute the values of the sums of powers of any of its roots.
 The computation suggested by our tabular approach above is quite awful since we might have to page through many entries, but its sufficient for the time being that such a mechanism exists.
-This conclusion expands our domain of "known" values from simply the roots of our polynomial to the class of all symetric expression, not just those that bear relevance to an arbitrary polynomial's coefficients!
+This conclusion expands our domain of "known" values from simply the roots of our polynomial to the class of all symmetric expression, not just those that bear relevance to an arbitrary polynomial's coefficients!

 Theorem 2: Fundamental Theorem on Symmetric Polynomials